lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8TokenMetadataBaseURI

-The base URI for the LSP8 tokenIds metadata.
+This data key defines the base URI for the metadata of each `tokenId`s present in the LSP8 contract.

-The URI that points to the metadata of a tokenId MUST be created using the following pattern: `{LSP8TokenMetadataBaseURI}{tokenId}`
+The complete URI that points to the metadata of a specific tokenId MUST be formed by concatenating this base URI with the `tokenId`.
+As `{LSP8TokenMetadataBaseURI}{tokenId}`.

-⚠️ TokenIds MUST be in lowercase, even for the tokenId type `address`.
+⚠️ TokenIds MUST be in lowercase, even for the tokenId type `address` (= address not checksumed).

 - LSP8TokenIdType `2` (= `uint256`)<br>
   e.g. `http://mybase.uri/1234`